thomas-mangin/vyos-documentation/docs/automation/vyos-govyos.rst

 =======

-go-vyos is a Go library designed for interacting with VyOS devices through their API.
+go-vyos is a Go library designed for interacting with VyOS devices through their REST API.
 This documentation is intended to guide you in using go-vyos for programmatic management of your VyOS devices.

 - `go-vyos Documentation & Source Code on GitHub <https://github.com/ganawaj/go-vyos>`_